 - Elevation of the hyoid bone and larynx when the mandible is fixed.

 By depressing the mandible, the digastric muscle aids the act of opening the mouth, which is required when acting against resistance.
 This way the digastric muscle, together with the rest of the suprahyoid muscles, helps the action of chewing, swallowing and speech.
-This is why the suprahyoid muscles are sometimes referred to as is referred to as accessory muscles of mastication.
+This is why the suprahyoid muscles are sometimes referred to as accessory muscles of mastication.

 Conversely, when the mandible is fixed, the digastric muscle elevates the hyoid bone and the larynx with it.
 Superior movement of the hyoid and larynx results in lowering or closing of the epiglottis, blocking the entrance to the trachea and thereby preventing the inhalation of food or liquid during swallowing.

-Learn more about the digastric muscle and other suprahyoid muscles by clicking on the links below:
+Learn more about the digastric muscle and other suprahyoid muscles with our learning materials.